 Cities are complicated and dynamic ecosystems of people, behaviors, objects, and spaces.
 Our experiences in the city are shaped by our physical and sensory engagement with all of its elements—and yet most of this engagement is unconscious or unreflexive.
 Whether we’re new to the city or know it well, disciplined use of our senses can enable us to examine the urban ecosystem with fresh curiosity and a keen critical awareness.
 In this talk, Mike Youngblood will share perspectives and techniques that will help you hone your powers of observation to consider the complexity and dynamism of Hong Kong with both focus and intention.

 Anne Jarrigeon is Assistant Professor at the Paris School of Urbanism.
 She holds a PhD from the Sorbonne Paris-IV and works as an anthropologist and videographer.
 Her research comprises the practices and representations of mobility with a focus on the usage of material infrastructures and technical devices.
 The role of the body is central to her research as she develops a poetic anthropological of the urban experience.
-She is in charge of the research Labex group (National Research Grant) called ‘Urban Futures’ and a coordinator of the LVMT chapter (City Mobility Transport Lab) on ‘Urban Imaginaries’.
+She is part of the research Labex group (National Research Grant) called ‘Urban Futures - Visualizing Cities’ and a coordinator of the LVMT chapter (City Mobility Transport Lab) on ‘Urban Imaginaries’.

 Experimenting with Poetic Anthropology